TonyZhaoyu/blog_source/Blog/source/_posts/iot-security/iot-security.md

 > Non-repudiation is the assurance that someone cannot deny something.
 Typically, non-repudiation refers to the ability to ensure that a party to a contract or a communication cannot deny the authenticity of their signature on a document or the sending of a message that they originated.

+Authentication also provides non-repudiation, which means once authenticated, someone cannot deny any actions.

 |  | Key | Authenticity | Integrity | Non-repudiation |
 | -- | -- | -- | -- | -- |
 | Hash |  |  | Yes |  |